Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Loss Details

+The Huber Loss [\cite{huber1992robust}] behaves linearly for large inputs, and quadratically for small ones.
+It is defined as:

+We found it to significantly improve training stability for large models compared to mean squared error.
+We use $\delta = 0.5$ for all our experiments.

-Our loss function minimizes differences of internal vector maps $||V(\mathbf P) - V(\hat{\mathbf P})||^1_1$ between predicted and ground positions, where $V(\mathbf P)^{i,j} = (\mathbf P^i-\mathbf P^j) \in \mathbb R^{N\times N \times 3}$.
-Our output algorithm for decoding atoms produces arbitrary symmetry breaks (Appendix \ref{appendix:atom-decoding}) for permutation invariances of particular side-chain atoms.
-Because of that, the vector map loss is not directly applicable to the output of our model.
-Instead, we first compare vector maps internal to individual residues.
-We consider the alternative permutation of ground truth positions, and pick the solution which minimizes the vector map loss.
-We then flip ground truth for the rest to apply the loss across residues in all-atom settings.
-A similar approach to tackling side-chain symmetries is described by [\cite{jumper2021highly}].
+The vector map loss measures differences of internal vector maps $V(\mathbf P) - V(\hat{\mathbf P})$ between predicted and ground positions, where $V(\mathbf P)^{i,j} = (\mathbf P^i-\mathbf P^j) \in \mathbb R^{\times 3}$.
+Our output algorithm for decoding atoms produces arbitrary symmetry breaks (Appendix \ref{appendix:atom-decoding}) for positions $\mathbf P_v^*$ and $\mathbf P_u^*$ of atoms that are not orderable.
+Because of that, a loss on the vector map is not directly applicable to the output of our model, since the order of the model output might differ from the order of the ground truth data.
+To solve that, we consider both possible orderings of permutable atoms, and choose the one that minimizes the loss.
+Solving for the optimal ordering is not feasible for the system as a whole, since the number of permutations to be considered scales exponentially with $N$.
+Instead, we first compute a vector map loss internal to each residue.
+We consider the alternative order of permutable atoms, and choose the candidate that minimizes this local loss.
+This ordering is used for the rest of our losses.